marcoradocchia/bombuscv-rs/README.md

 ## ToDo

+- [ ] Provide build & install instructions, as well as the instructions to install OpenCV.
-- [x] Passing `video` or `directory` options in the configuration file using `~/<path>` results in an error: in the Deserialize expanding `~` to absolute path is required
+- [x] Passing `video` or `directory` options in the configuration file using `~/<path>` results in an error: in the Deserialize expanding `~` to absolute path is required.
 - [x] Using `video`, _date&time_ overlay generated on frame grabbed makes no
-  sense: disable video overlay while using `video` option
+  sense: disable video overlay while using `video` option.
+- [ ] Add thread signalling to interrupt grabber thread and gracefully terminate the execution.

 ## License